 The DDU-2000 Series AED is a Semi-Automatic External Defibrillator that is designed to be easy to use, portable, and battery powered.
 Push-button controls include an ON/OFF button, three softkey buttons, and a SHOCK button.
 Voice prompts, text prompts, and a display screen with visual prompts provide a simple interface for the operator.
 The DDU-2000 Series AED is capable of recording event information, including ECG, audio data (optional), and SHOCK/NO-SHOCK recommendations.

 The DDU-2000 Series of AEDs includes the following models:

-- DDU-2300 Operates in AED Mode. - DDU-2450 Operates in AED Mode; includes patient ECG display and ECG monitor mode using an optional ECG Monitoring Adapter. - DDU-2400 Operates in AED Mode or Manual Mode; includes patient ECG display and ECG monitor mode using an optional ECG Monitoring Adapter.
+- DDU-2300 Operates in AED Mode. - DDU-2450 Operates in AED Mode; includes patient ECG display.

 In AED Mode, the DDU-2000 Series AED performs the following tasks: